ReactiveXYZ-Dev/Adonis-Queue-Pro/README.md

 - add `'adonis-queue-pro/providers/QueueProvider'` to your providers array.
 - add `'adonis-queue-pro/providers/CommandProvider'` to your aceProviders array.
 - add `Queue: 'Adonis/Addons/Queue'` to your aliases object
-- add below commands to your commands array
+- add the following commands to your commands array

 `'Adonis/Commands/Queue:Init'`